 Skip to main content

+The Conservancy’s most recent preserve, Maddox Island on the Eastern Shore, may answer questions about the Late Woodland and early historic periods in the region.
 Overlooking the placid Chesapeake Bay, Maddox Island may be one of the most scenic landscapes in North America.
 The 23-acre site represents roughly half of a historic homestead known since 1750 as the Maddox Island Farm.
-The centerpiece of the site is vast shell midden covering approximately half the property.
+The centerpiece of the site is a vast shell midden covering approximately half the property.
 During a 1996 survey for the Maryland Division of Historical and Cultural Affairs, archaeologist Darrin Lowery recovered numerous pottery sherds, stone tools and points, and shells on the fertile fields at the mouth of the Manokin River.
 Maddox Island is among the most extensive and well-stratified sites along the 115-mile-long Eastern Shore.

 “I’ve run into enough of these sites to know that you usually don’t get very good preservation in them,” says Wall, who hopes to return to the property in the future.

+He speculates that the site may have been a small village.
 “I think there is tremendous potential to find community patterns on the site,” Wall says.
 “From the condition of the pit features, there is a good possibility that you could find some structural evidence along with all the other kinds of evidence you might get, such as hearths and storage pits.”

 Armed with the results of the brief excavation, the Conservancy and Warbasse agreed to proceed with the purchase.
 Warbasse and his partners also donated a conservation easement to the Conservancy, which protects the adjacent 25-acre field and more than 250 acres of surrounding wetlands.